 Affiliation: The Oriental Institute

-Yorke M. Rowan is a Research Associate in the Archaeology of the Southern Levant with the Oriental Institute at the University of Chicago.
+Yorke M. Rowan is a Research Professor in the Archaeology of the Southern Levant with the Oriental Institute at the University of Chicago.
 He holds his degrees from the University of Texas (Ph.D. and MA) and the University of Virginia His most recent edited volume, Beyond Belief: The Archaeology of Religion and Ritual (2012) draws together theoretical and methodological studies concerning ancient religion and ritual.
 As a National Endowment for the Humanities Fellow at the W.F.
 Albright Institute of Archaeological Research, Jerusalem during 2013-14, Dr. Rowan is preparing a monograph on the survey and excavations of Marj Rabba.

 March 13, 2019 @ 7:30 pm